This story was originally written for the Driven to Desire Challenge

 Not until he took the stage.

 From the ecstatic cheers of the assembled audience, I can tell I'm not the only one who's heard something promising in the Governor's voice.
-My attention is wholly focused on my charge, but that doesn't mean I have to listen to Newton's misquoted statistics, smug digs at the Democrats, or long-winded expositions of his own imagined virtues.
-And it doesn't preclude me from feasting my eyes and ears on the new kid on the block, all part of the surveillance detail, of course.
+My attention is wholly focused on my charge, but that doesn't mean I have to listen to Newton's misquoted stats, smug digs at the Democrats, or long-winded expositions of his own imagined virtues.
+And it doesn't stop me from feasting my eyes and ears on the new kid on the block, all part of surveillance, of course.

 President Newton: Governor, are the rumors true about your experimentation with homosexuality, or as some would have us believe, your preference for it?
 I feel the country has the right to know what kind of man they're voting for.